mattermost/mattermost-developer-documentation/site/content/internal/writing-a-blog-post.md

 These are some ideas of the parts of a blog post.
 They’re not mandatory and not all blog posts will include every aspect.
 What works for some posts won’t work for others.

 - **Introduction/Overview:** An opening paragraph detailing the goal of the post and the technologies/processes that were used.
 For example: “Monitoring is an essential part of our organization.
 When we started, we were using “x” which gave us insight into “y”.
 With our growth as a company, we need more insights into areas that “x” can’t handle, so we decided to switch to “a” and “b””.
 - **Problem/Solution/Situation:** Detail the problem or scenario that sparked the blog post.
-For example, “our monitoring tools weren’t giving us the insight we needed, and were costing a lot of money.
+For example, “Our monitoring tools weren’t giving us the insight we needed, and were costing a lot of money.
 We decided to try solve this by using multiple tools that could be used or on standby as needed.
 This saves money.”
 - **Environment:** Plugins, software, specific configurations/services used.
 - **Steps:** The process followed to get from conception to implementation, for example, how the monitoring was configured initially, and the new configuration.
 Include code samples and/or screenshots.
 How long it took to build a database/history.
 What steps were taken to create a good alert system.
 - **Samples:** Code samples are often useful, as are screenshots/animated GIFs if a complex process is being demonstrated.